Table 6.48 — EEs for EAs whose label begins with M

 MARINE_RESCUE_STATION_TYPE The type of a marine rescue <PUBLIC_SERVICE_STATION>.

-EMERGENCY_RADIO A radio station reserved for emergencies; might also be a public telephone.
+EMERGENCY_RADIO A radio station reserved for emergencies; might also be a <PUBLIC_TELEPHONE>.
 1

 FIRST_AID_EQUIPMENT First aid equipment is available.
 2